 Martin Mendoza, Ph.D., serves as the director of health equity for the All of Us Research Program.
-In this role, he provides leadership and high-level expertise to improve inclusion and equity in precision medicine and address health equity issues for the program.
+In this role, he provides leadership and high-level expertise to improve inclusion and equity in precision medicine and leads the program’s efforts to promote health equity.

-Martin is a graduate of the University of Maryland, Baltimore County and received his Ph.D. in cancer biology from the Johns Hopkins University.
+Martin is a graduate of the University of Maryland, Baltimore County, and received his Ph.D. in cancer biology from Johns Hopkins University.